 - Overtraining or a rapid increase in training load or intensity.

 - Rest.
-Stop running in the case of severe pain, if pain is mild, then reduce the intensity of training.
+Stop running in the case of severe pain, if the pain is mild, then reduce the intensity of training.

 - Avoid downhill running and running on uneven surfaces.